 NAVIG: And the snow was hard?

-VNK: The cedar still had branches covered with snow and lowered to the ground [from it's weight].
+VNK: The cedar still had branches covered with snow and lowered to the ground.

 NAVIG: Was the dead wood visible there?

 VNK: I don't remember.
 In my opinion, at the cedar there must have been something with which they made the fire.

 NAVIG: They used what they broke and collected themselves, but was there dead wood on the ground?

 NAVIG: We believe that there was an accident at a military facility or these fireballs...